gesslar/glpu/README.md

 * All original documentation, licenses, copyright information has been moved to `/ARCHIVE`.
 * The first user to login will become admin.
 This is due to the absence of `/adm/etc/first_user` file.
 This file is created following the creation of the first user.
 * Default in-game configurations are found in `/adm/etc/default.json`.
 You may provide overrides or new values in `/adm/etc/config.json`, does not exist by default, nor does it get watched by git.
+* FluffOS driver docs do not come by default, but can be added by running the bash script `adm/bash/docs`.
+Do be sure to read it as there are environment variables that need to be set.

 ## Runtime Config File ##
 A sample config file has been supplied in `/adm/etc/config.mud`.
 You will want to configure the following to get the game up and running: